Recognizing trainees’ exceptional research and presentations at the Annual Hope Center Retreat

 2016

-Lauren Walker, grad student in the lab of Aaron DiAntonio
+Lauren Walker, graduate student in the lab of Aaron DiAntonio

 “MAPK signaling functions upstream of SARM1 to promote axonal degeneration”

-Cheryl Leyns, grad student in the lab of David Holtzman
+Cheryl Leyns, graduate student in the lab of David Holtzman

 “Direct delivery of full-length, therapeutic anti-tau antibodies to the brain by gene transfer”